xzel23/utility/README.md

 ### 20.0.0

-- CryptUtil completely rewritten and moved to its own package com.dua3.utility.crypt that offers much more functionality and has a more secure API, i.e., automatic clearing of input arrays etc.
-  Added features:
+- Package `utility.crypt`
+    - Introduced a new package that replaces the old `CryptUtil` class in `utility.lang`. that has a more secure API and adds many new features:
-    - certificate creation (depends on BouncyCastle being in the dependencies)
+        - certificate creation (depends on BouncyCastle being present)
         - key generation and handling
         - key store handling
         - asymmetric encryption
         - message signing
         - ECIES support depends on BouncyCastle being present

+- Package `utility.options`
+    - Added `Option.getTargetType()` to get an option's target type.
-- ArgumentsParser argName(String) was changed to argNames(String...) (varargs method) to allow using different names for each position; reformatted help() output
+    - ArgumentsParser `argName(String)` was changed to argNames(String...) (varargs method) to allow using different names for each position; reformatted help() output to be more informative

+- Other changes
-- TextUtil.toCharArray()|charsToBytes()|bytesToChars()
+    - Added `TextUtil.toCharArray()|charsToBytes()|bytesToChars()`
-- removed LogBuffer.size() - the method could not be used meaningfully in a multithreaded environment
+    - removed `LogBuffer.size()` - the method could not be used meaningfully in a multithreaded environment
-- removed StreamGathererUtil.filterAndMap() and related methods - these did offer significant value over chaining filter() and map()
+    - removed `StreamGathererUtil.filterAndMap()` and related methods - these did offer significant value over chaining `filter()` and `map()`

 ### 19.2.1